kostya/redis-reconnect/README.md

 # redis-reconnect

-Redis client with autoreconnection (wrapper for stefanwille/crystal-redis).
+Redis client with autoreconnection for slow clients (wrapper for stefanwille/crystal-redis).
 Very hacky.

 ## Installation